Climate Jargon

 Streamflow: Volume of water passing someplace on a stream or river, often measured in cubic feet per second (cfs) or cubic meters per second

-Subsidence: Land dropping relative to its surroundings, often caused by mining, or pumping underground water
+Subsidence: Land dropping relative to its surroundings, often caused by pumping underground water

-Sulfate aerosols: Natural and human-made air particles containing sulfur, that reflect sunlight back into space
+Sulfate aerosols: Air particles containing sulfur, that reflect sunlight back into space

-Sulfur dioxide (SO2): Compound created by burning some fossil fuels that creates air pollution, acid rain, and sulfate aerosols
+Sulfur dioxide (SO2): Gas created by burning some fossil fuels that creates air pollution, acid rain, and sulfate aerosols

 Sulfur hexafluoride (SF6): Very powerful greenhouse gas 17,500 times worse than carbon dioxide, used in some electrical systems